gabhi/lazo-hello-world/README.md

 renders "Hello, {{fname}} {{lname}}."

 ## Major Players
-The are the main pieces that create the route response.
+These are the main pieces that create the route response.

 ### app/app.json
 This defines the route response when the ip/domain(/) is hit.